Skip to main content

 • Children under 25 years of age

-1) That they live with the taxpayer or are economically dependent on him
+1) Who live with the taxpayer or are financially dependent on him

-2) That they have not obtained income greater than 8,000 euros per year during the year, excluding income exempt from personal income tax.
+2) That they have not obtained income in the year exceeding 8,000 euros per year, excluding income exempt from personal income tax.

 Coexistence

-• If custody is not shared, the parent who is assigned custody or once this is extinguished, the parent with whom the children live will have the right to the entire minimum for descendants, except as indicated in the following case [dependency economic].
+• If custody is not shared, the parent who has been awarded custody or, once this has been terminated, the parent with whom the children live will be entitled to the entire minimum for descendants, except as indicated in the following case [economic dependency].

 Economic dependence

-• If custody is not shared, the parent who, without having custody of the children and without paying annuities for child support by judicial decision, nevertheless contributes to the financial maintenance of the children, will have the right to the application of the minimum for descendants (economic dependence that is assimilated to cohabitation), prorated equally with the parent who has custody.
+• If custody is not shared, the parent who, without having been assigned custody of the children and without paying annual child support payments in their favor by court order, nevertheless contributes to their financial support, will be entitled to the application of the minimum for descendants (economic dependency that is assimilated to cohabitation), prorated equally with the parent who has custody.

-• On the contrary, parents who do NOT live with their children, but provide them with maintenance by judicial resolution, will apply the regime provided for annuities for maintenance, but NOT the minimum for descendants.
+• On the other hand, parents who do NOT live with their children, but provide them with support by court order, will apply the regime provided for annual alimony, but NOT the minimum for descendants.

-3) That children under 25 years of age or with disabilities, regardless of their age, do not present a Personal Income Tax return with income greater than 1,800 euros.
+3) That children under 25 years of age or with disabilities, regardless of their age, do not file a IRPF declaration with income exceeding 1,800 euros.
 If the child declares jointly with one of the parents

-• If the child has income exceeding 1,800 euros , the parent with whom he or she taxes jointly applies the entire minimum for descendants and the other parent is not entitled to the minimum in any case.
+• If the child has income greater than 1,800 euros , the parent with whom he/she pays joint taxes applies the entire minimum for descendants and the other parent in no case has the right to the minimum.

-However, if one of the parents dies during the tax period, and the descendant's income is greater than 1,800 euros, the minimum will be prorated 50% between the two parents, provided that the deceased parent on the date of death was entitled to the minimum for descendants , it being irrelevant that the surviving parent pays taxes jointly with the descendant.
+However, if one of the parents dies during the tax period, and the descendant's income is greater than 1,800 euros, the minimum will be prorated 50% between the two parents, provided that the deceased parent at the date of death was entitled to the minimum for descendants , it being irrelevant whether the surviving parent pays taxes jointly with the descendant.

-• If the child has income equal to or less than 1,800 euros the minimum will be prorated in the case of guard and shared custody or cohabitation with both parents or in the case of economic dependence unless the parent is obliged to apply annuities for food.
+• If the child has income equal to or less than 1,800 euros the minimum will be prorated in the case of shared custody or cohabitation with both parents or in the case of economic dependency unless the parent is obliged to apply annual alimony payments.

 If the child declares individually

-• If the child has income equal to or less than 1,800 euros, eligible taxpayers can apply the minimum for descendants, provided that the remaining requirements are met.
+• If the child's income is equal to or less than 1,800 euros, taxpayers with the right to apply the minimum for descendants, provided that the remaining requirements are met.

-• If the income is greater than 1,800 euros, none of them can apply the minimum for descendants.
+• If their income is greater than 1,800 euros, none of them can apply the minimum for descendants.